Does the IU Health Center perform abortion?

 Who can choose medical abortion?

-You may choose medical abortion if you are less than 9 weeks pregnant.
+You may choose medical abortion if it is 70 days or less after the first day of your last menstrual period.
 But you must agree to have a surgical abortion if the medical treatment fails.
 You also need access to a telephone, transportation and backup medical care.

 What if I am still pregnant after taking the medication?

-Your clinician will help you decide.
+Your clinician will help you decide what to do next.
 You may wait two to six weeks and check again.
-You may take more Misoprostol or you will need to have a surgical abortion.
+You may take more Misoprostol or you may need to have a surgical abortion.

 When will I get my period?

 Abortion begins a new menstrual cycle.
 You should have a regular period in four to eight weeks.
-Plan on starting a reliable method of contraception after the abortion.
+You may start a method of contraception after the abortion.
 The clinic or IU Health Center can help you decide what’s right for you.

 For further information, pregnancy testing and/or support services you may contact: